Canon SX420 vs Ricoh WG-6

 |16.||Sony HX95||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the SX420 offers wifi support, while the WG-6 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Travel and landscape photographers will find it useful that the WG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The WG-6 is a recent model that features in the current product line-up of Ricoh.
-In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Ricoh WG-6 Manual.
+Further information on the features and operation of the SX420 and WG-6 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Ricoh WG-6 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Ricoh WG-6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot SX420 IS:

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Sharper images: Has hand-shake reducing image stabilization built-in.